(Clubs available for Junior High students have an *)

 Library Club* – Joan Belknap

-Library club meets every week on Wednesday.
-About once a month we meet during intercession and the other weeks we meet at lunch.
-Bring your lunch to the library and join us.
-We talk about books, have special activities, have special food days like pizza or ice-cream sundaes and sometimes go to a movie or watch a movie in the library.
+Library club meets once a month during intercession.
+Sign up for the Library Club intercession and join us.
+We talk about books, have special activities, have special food days like pizza or ice cream sundaes and sometimes go to a movie or watch a movie in the library.
 Sometimes we just visit about interesting things.
-If you think you might like it, come for a visit and perhaps you’ll decide to keep coming.
+If you think you might like it, come for a visit and perhaps you’ll decided to keep coming.

 Math Club – Beth Hill